-Craig High School (CHS) Program of Studies
+The Craig High School Academics

 The college prep program at Craig High addresses the development of the whole student with the goals of creating independent learners, building a greater sense of self, and guiding our students in being an active part in their future decision making process.
 Our curriculum is cross curricular, integrated, and designed to facilitate active teaching and learning that goes beyond the classroom.
 Within our curriculum, we incorporate a series of learning strategies and executive functioning skills that allow students to manage their learning, and build the social and self-advocacy skills that are vital to success both in and out of the classroom.
 Our curriculum is also aligned with the common core standards for secondary education and the graduation requirements as established by the State of New Jersey.
 Below are brief summaries of courses available at CHS: